Food tips you can trust

 Many of its dishes share the names with those in the Southwestern cuisine galaxy.
-Click its button for a glossary.

 The classic "Tex Mex" cuisine did not get its moniker until several decades ago.
 However, the food style existed before the Mexican land became part of the United States in 1845.
 It is simple, honest food, reflecting the cooking of early ranchers and farmers in the semi-arid lands.